capytaine/capytaine/docs/user_manual/body.rst

 Floating body
 =============

-As described in the :doc:`tutorial`, a floating body is defined as a mesh with degrees of freedom and optionally other properties, such as a mass and a center of mass.
+As described in the :doc:`tutorial`, a floating body is defined as a mesh with degrees of freedom and optionally a lid mesh and other properties, such as a mass and a center of mass.

 Initialization
 --------------